danschmidtke/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a psycholinguistic researcher focusing on the reading development among second language learners.
-I am a Research Associate for the [McMaster English Language Development (MELD) program](https://meld.humanities.mcmaster.ca/), an affiliated researcher with McMaster University's [Centre for Advanced Research in Experimental and Applied Linguistics (ARiEAL)](https://arieal.mcmaster.ca/), and a Research Fellow at the [College Student Success Innovation Centre (CSSIC)](https://www.mohawkcollege.ca/college-student-success-innovation-centre) in Hamilton, Ontario.
+I am a psycholinguist with a focus on researching second language reading development.
+I am a Research Associate at the [McMaster English Language Development (MELD) program](https://meld.humanities.mcmaster.ca/), and a Research Fellow at the [College Student Success Innovation Centre (CSSIC)](https://www.mohawkcollege.ca/college-student-success-innovation-centre) in Hamilton, Ontario.
 Below, you can find my latest published work.